testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate, #strategic`

 :white_check_mark:  **Do:** Create your own simplistic MQ fake and use it for the majority of testing.
 Real message queues are hard to purge between tests and will lead to flakiness.
-In principle, one should strive to use the same infrastructure like production, like being done with the database.
+In principle, one should strive to use the same infrastructure like production, a real message queue container within a docker-compose (like done with the database).
 Unfortunately, MQ are a beast that is harder to tame.
 Queues must get cleaned between tests, (e.g., otherwise test2 will fetch test1 message).
 Purging a queue is slow and not determnistic, when the purge/delete command arrives, some messages are in-transit and queue will not delete those until it get acknowldgement.
 Not only this, in a multi-process mode different processes will step on each others toes.
 A potential resolution is to create a dedicated queue per test, doing so will kill flakines but at the same time will kill the performance.
+Real message-queue is needed for full-

 Make a call, which type of message queue for testing...
 The real one will gain more confidence for lesser dev perks, a fake one will...
 You can do both but canonical